groupdocs-classification/GroupDocs.Classification-Products/content/classification/net/_index.en.md

       # feature loop
       - icon: "fas fa-bolt"
-        content: "Sentiment Classification (Analysis) for English, Chinese, Spanish, and German"
+        content: "Sentiment analysis capabilities that enable businesses to analyze the emotional tone of text for English, Chinese, Spanish, and German"

       # feature loop
       - icon: "fas fa-file-powerpoint"
-        content: "Choose the number of classified results to return"
+        content: "IAB (Interactive Advertising Bureau) classification capabilities, enabling businesses to classify their content according to IAB taxonomy"

       # feature loop
       - icon: "fas fa-code"
-        content: "Work with PDF, Docs, OpenOffice and Rich Text documents"
+        content: "Wide range of document formats supports, including PDF, DOC, DOCX, RTF, and TXT as well as plain text"

       # feature loop
       - icon: "fas fa-cloud"
         content: "100% Working Examples & Demos are Given to Quickly Learn the Supported Features"

+      # feature loop
+      - icon: "fas fa-bolt"
+        content: "Advanced machine learning algorithms to ensure high accuracy in classification results and multi-threading support to improve performance"

+      # feature loop
+      - icon: "fas fa-copy"
+        content: "User-friendly API that is easy to use and integrate with other software applications"

       # feature loop
       - icon: "fas fa-remove-format"